 John subsequently becomes interested in trying to find other objects like the piece of glass, and haunts the local curiosity shops in the hope of finding more like it.
 He also wanders around London looking for similar objects, until one day, as he is leaving his office in Temple to go and catch a train (so he can go and address his constituents), he spots an object in one of the borders of grass surrounding the legal buildings in London – a piece of china, blue in colour with green markings and lines of crimson.
 He has difficulty freeing it from the grass through the railings, so goes back to his office and fashions a wire ring on the end of a stick so he can hook his prize.
 He spends so long trying to catch the piece of china that he misses a meeting.
 He takes the china home and displays it on his mantelpiece alongside the glass.

 Attempting to summarise a Virginia Woolf is far from easy, since they’re less about plot than they are about character.
 But hopefully that summary of ‘Solid Objects’ goes some way towards capturing what the story is about.
 But what does it mean?
-We’ll put together an analysis, as ever, for Thursday.
+You can read our analysis here.